How to make a bed for your pet by reusing an old bed or throw pillow

-A sleeping kitty in the fabric and batting scraps from the headboard that I had put on the floor.
+This is where my cat found comfort.
+A sleeping kitty in the fabric and batting scraps from a project I was working on in my craft room.

 Seeing this got me to thinking that I needed to get a few new soft and snugly pet beds for the 4-legged kids in my house.